dmartinezfernandez/ASP.NET-MVC-Microsoft-Graph-OneDrive/README.md

 ## Introduction

-List all OneDrive files and folders and write a log file which can be opened as a csv file.
+List all OneDrive files and folders and write them to a csv file.

 ## Getting Started